Zankoku-Okuno/zankoku-okuno.github.io/src/subject/computing/software.md

 * Luthor -- a suite of parsing and lexing utilities for building complex grammars
 * Distfix -- desugar distributed affixes (such as `_ ? _ : _` )
-* L3 -- cross-platform assembly

 Wishlist
 ========

 * Hajj -- a generic structured data model
+* Aladdin -- cross-platform assembly
 * port OpenGL tutorials to Haskell

 Longshots
 =========
 * unknown name -- a markdown engine written and configured in Haskell
 * Templar -- a templating engine
+* Hadron -- a language-agnostic build system
 * unknown name -- massive-scale turn-based strategy game
 * a series of alife simulations